mallikaravi/RecipeManager/README.md

 This is the simplest possible pom.xml file necessary to build a Java project.
 It includes the following details of the project configuration:

-1 .<modelVersion>.
+*<modelVersion>.
 POM model version (always 4.0.0).
-2 .<groupId>.
+*<groupId>.
 Group or organization that the project belongs to.
 Often expressed as an inverted domain name.
-3 .<artifactId>.
+*<artifactId>.
 Name to be given to the project’s library artifact (for example, the name of its JAR or WAR file).
-4. <version>.
+* <version>.
 Version of the project that is being built.